 There are some fantastic opportunities with this career choice, as it allows for great progression to become more senior as you develop your experience.
 Normally, after studying a PGCE you will start as a newly qualified teacher and can work your way up to head of year and head of department.

 This is a highly rewarding job that will allow you to influence and motivate your students to instil them with a passion and enthusiasm for sport.

-After studying a degree in Sports and Exercise Nutrition you could go on to work with elite athletes and professional sports teams as an SENr-registered performance nutritionist, or become a self-employed exercise nutritionist for the general public to help them achieve their individual performance or health goals.
+Sports Nutritionists work with either elite athletes and professional sports teams (and should be SENr-registered) or with the general public to help them achieve their individual performance or health goals.

 Whether you choose to work with athletes or the public, your role will be highly varied and could include creating, delivering and evaluating diet plans; assessing body composition; or undertaking nutritional analyses to encourage your client to make healthier food choices to benefit their performance and long-term goals.

 You must be highly motivated and tailor your skills and service to each individual, and be able to provide specialist advice, resources and plans to encourage change.

 This role is typically employed within professional sports clubs, educational institutions and the health sector, but it is also a great role to set up privately and become self-employed.